SenteraLLC/QASM/README.md

         >> npm run qasm

-This will launch an app based on the specifications found in ``react-frontend/config.json``.
-Note that for any backend functionality that requires AWS, you will need to have your AWS credentials set up on your machine.
+    This will launch an app based on the specifications found in ``react-frontend/config.json`` if present, else it will copy ``react-frontend/default-config.json``, load it, and save it to ``react-frontend/config.json``.

+    Note that for any backend functionality that requires AWS (ie running in `"s3"` mode), you will need to have AWS credentials set up on your machine.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.

-Additionally, you will need to deploy the backend to AWS using [Terraform](#terraform).
+    Once your AWS credentials are set, you will need to deploy the backend to AWS using [Terraform](#terraform).

-To create a Windows executable of the current configuration, run
+4) To create a Windows executable of the current configuration, run

         >> npm run qasm-build

     Which will deposit the executable in ``react-frontend/dist``.
 Note that this will only work on Windows machines.

-To run using a specific configuration file, use
+5) To run using a specific configuration file, use

         >> npm run qasm -- --config_path <path/to/config.json>